vrahulrvce/insurance_management_platform/README.md

   run pom.xml
 ```

-This allows for downloading of all the dependencies which is required to run the porject
+This allows for downloading of all the dependencies which is required to run the project

 All the classes such as client , policies , claim are present in
 ```